Getting Started Concepts The Things Stack Cloud The Things Stack Enterprise Integrations API Hardware

 These components are highly specific to the specific infrastructure chosen by the operator and hence are out of scope of this documentation.

-However, the following is a guide of the general principles involved in setting up the infrastructure.
+The following is a guide of the general principles involved in setting up the infrastructure.

 1. Kubernetes Cluster